 This week’s VIDEO presents highlights from the full BLOG post, Stumbling blocks in Floortime at FEDC 6: Helpful strategies for building bridges between ideas.
 This sixth core capacity involves emotional and logical thinking, communicating reasoning, and building bridges between ideas.
 To view the VIDEO or full BLOG post, please click on the respective green button above.
 There you can find the Key Take-Aways PDF as well.

-Does this week’s video help you better understand how to foster emotional and logical thinking in your child once (s)he has reached the higher capacity of symbolic understanding?
+Does this week’s video help you better understand how to foster emotional and logical thinking in your child once (s)he shows readiness?
 If so, please share this post by clicking on the Facebook or Twitter buttons below.
 Do you have an example of how any of these strategies have worked for you or do you have other strategies?
 If so, please share them with us below in the Comments section.

 Until next week… here’s to affecting autism!